coozoo/FastAutoReporter/README.md

 ./api/reporter/test/add.php - add test and logs;

-For compatibilitt with old java service it can be added .htaccess file inside ./api/reporter folder to hide php extensions:
+For compatibility with old java service it can be added .htaccess file inside ./api/reporter folder to hide php extensions:

 ```bash
 $ cat ./api/reporter/.htaccess